bemble/stuff-validation/README.md

 #### Validator

 ### Default test
 The validator always check if the given value is not `undefined` or `NaN`.
+So, the rule [DefinedAndNotNan](src/lib/DefinedAndNotNan.ts) is automatically added.
-The motivation of this behavior is that `undefined` is value that should not be settable by user/developer (use `null` instead) and `NaN` which is by definition an unvalid value: a number was expected and not a number was got.
+The motivation of this behavior is that `undefined` is value that should not be settable by user/developer (use `null` instead) and `NaN` which is by definition an invalid value: a number was expected and not a number was got.

 ### Null
 If `null` is the value to test and the rules don't contain `required`, the value will be valid and no validation rule will be called.